hlee110123/LVC-OMOP/README.md

 ### Option B: If you HAVE ATLAS

 1. Use ATLAS to create the cohorts and note the cohort definition IDs generated.
+(Use json.txt)

 ---